leadership

 As the District’s chief officer, the District Director assists all members of the District Executive Committee in their roles.
 The role involves planning a District Success Plan with the team and helping create a strong Leadership team.
 Some of the goals include achieving the mission of the district in a manner that motivates volunteer leaders and promotes a standard of excellence in all district activities.

-District director is responsible for directly overseeing and managing the district’s day-to-day operations, finances, and human resources.
+The District Director is responsible for directly overseeing and managing the district’s day-to-day operations, finances, and human resources.
 Fortunately, a team of district leaders are available to help fulfill these responsibilities.

 The District Director must empower their district leadership team to work together toward the district mission, while supporting each one in his or her development as a leader.